About Budoshin Ju-Jitsu

 Budoshin Ju-Jitsu is the gentle art of self-defense.
 It incorporates Judo [throws, pins & matwork], Aikido [leverage, momentum, pressure points & joint locks] and Karate [hits & kicks] into an extremely effective self-defense system.
 Budoshin Ju-Jitsu will allow you to have absolute control over your attacker[s] in a wide variety of situations.
 All techniques are taught for self-defense situations with one or more attackers; there are no katas or forms practice in which you are dealing with an imaginary enemy.
 Budoshin Ju-Jitsu also teaches the art of Ju-Jitsu.
 As you progress you learn the intricacies of the art and why techniques work as they do.
 Not only will you acquire technical expertise but you will also develop a sound theoretical and philosophical background in the art.

 Most dojo that have Budoshin Ju-Jitsu trained sensei teach a common core of basic techniques for testing purposes.
 However, this core only touches the surface of what a Budoshin Ju-Jitsu student or sensei knows.
 Many sensei teach a wide variety of additional techniques that compose the Budoshin ryu including the core techniques.
-Students thus develop an extremely effective and personalized self-defense system that is individualized to their abilities.
-As a result the defensive techniques of Budoshin Ju-Jitsu, students or black belts in any street situation is completely unpredictable.
+Students thus develop an extremely effective and personalized self-defense system that is individualized to their needs and abilities.
+As a result of the continuous street-attack training, the defensive techniques of Budoshin Ju-Jitsu students or black belts in any street situation are completely unpredictable.

 HISTORY OF BUDOSHIN JU-JITSU: